graymalkin/graymalkin.github.io/blog/myford-ml4/index.md

 0.625 ⅝
 0.750 ¾
 0.875 ⅞ -->

+Nuts and bolts seem to be odd-ball sizes.
+My standard set of 16th imperial spanners seem to be missing exactly the spanners needed for the smaller hardware.

 <style>
 .change-wheel-tbl table { border-top: 2px solid black; border-bottom: 2px solid black; text-align: center }